 To allow adequate time for review, please submit your research recovery plan at least 1 week prior to your travel date.
-If planned travel and research activities are not permitted under the current UO stage, please wait to submit a research recovery plan until 4-6 weeks of your intended date of travel, as allowances and guidance rapidly change.
+If planned travel and research activities are not permitted under the current UO stage, please wait to submit a research registration form until 4-6 weeks of your intended date of travel, as allowances and guidance rapidly change.

 I am a PI with multiple projects.
 Do I submit a plan for each project or a plan for my entire group?

 Faculty PIs are only permitted to submit one research registration form for their entire research group.

 Faculty PI research teams may have up to 50% of their approved personnel conduct work on campus or in the field at a given time, and PIs may round up to the nearest integer.
 For groups with 5 or fewer people, the number of approved personnel permitted at one time will be 3.

 Can plans include research activity during off-work hours?